faridrasidov/limon/README.md

 limon is the bash color Prompt

 Usage:
-	on [s]: turn on the limon
-	off [s]: turn off them limon and restore system PS1 help : help to use command
+	on [-s] <theme_name>: turn on the limon off [-s]: turn off the limon and restore system PS1 help : help to use command

-	adding [s] option to on/off indicated the silent mode
+	adding '-s' option to on/off indicated the silent mode
 ```